How To Solve The 'Unknown Exception' Error In After Effects

 Facing the "After Effects Warning Unknown Exception" error?
 Address it by updating your graphics driver, checking for corrupted footage files, and resetting After Effects preferences.
 If unresolved, consider reinstalling the software or reaching out to Adobe Support for assistance.
-Discover more solutions and keep your projects on track.

 This isn't the first time that After Effects users have encountered the "Unknown Exception" warning.
 Such errors can disrupt workflows, lead to potential data loss, and hinder the creative process.